Achievable logoAchievable logo

 Starting position (athlete):

-• Step under bar and place feet parallel
+• Step under the bar and place your feet parallel.

 • Use one of two grips: